How to increase direct bookings for hotels: Strategies, tools and best practices

 A secure, integrated payment gateway is essential for handling online payments smoothly.
 This allows guests to pay at the time of booking, reducing friction and ensuring a safe, trustworthy transaction, which is a crucial part of the direct booking experience.

-- Website conversion rate: Bookings / website visitors × 100.
-This helps tell you the efficacy of your website.
+• Website conversion rate: Bookings/website visitors × 100.
+This helps you gauge the effectiveness of your website.

-- Revenue per available guest (RevPAG): Total revenue from guest / number of guests.
-This helps track revenue per guest and includes upsells and ancillary services.
+• Revenue per available guest (RevPAG): Total revenue from guests/number of guests.
+This helps track revenue per guest, including upsells and ancillary services.

-- Repeat stay rate: Returning guests / total guests × 100.
-This measures how effective your retention strategies are for direct bookers.
+• Repeat stay rate: Returning guests / total guests × 100.
+This measures the effectiveness of your retention strategies for direct bookers.

 Download our guide How to Diversify Hotel Revenue